awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-runcommand.md

 Required: No

 TimeoutSeconds
 The amount of time in seconds to wait for a command to deliver to the AWS Systems Manager SSM Agent on an instance\.
-If the command is not received by the SSM Agent on the instance before the value specified is reached, then the status of the command changes to `Delivery Timed Out`\.
+If the command isn't received by the SSM Agent on the instance before the value specified is reached, then the status of the command changes to `Delivery Timed Out`\.
 Type: Integer
 Required: NoOutput